Ajith-M-Ai/traffic-sign-classification-cnn/README.md

-# traffic-sign-classification-cnn
+# 🚀 Traffic Sign Classification using CNN
 CNN model to classify traffic signs with ~99% accuracy using TensorFlow
-# 🚀 Traffic Sign Classification using CNN

 ## 📌 Overview